CS2103AUG2016-W10-C2/addressbook-level4/docs/AboutUs.md

 MSS

 1. User requests to list entries with some filters
-2. TodoList shows a list of entries that satisfies the filters, sorted by date (oldest first)
+2. QriorityQ shows a list of entries that satisfies the filters, sorted by date (oldest first)

   Use Case Ends